 The outsole is plenty durable (Xero Shoes offers a 5,000-mile warranty) yet remains thin enough to allow the bottom of the foot to respond to the ground underneath.
 The result?
 A more mindful step in nature that (some say) pays dividends.

-Zero-drop or “barefoot” shoes and boots have no “drop” between the heel and the toe — traditional footwear often lifts the heel several millimeters above the toes, which advocates of zero-drop shoes claim throw off body alignment.
+Zero-drop or “barefoot” shoes and boots have no “drop” between the heel and the toe — traditional footwear often lifts the heel several millimeters above the toes, which advocates of zero-drop shoes claim to throw off body alignment.
 We won’t make any claims for or against here, but if you’ve been curious or are a fan of zero-drop footwear, it’s worth seeing how it feels.

-Hiking Boots: Best of the Rest
+Best of the Rest

 Lining: GORE-TEX

-Check Price on REI Check Price on Amazon
+Check Men's Price on REI Check Men's Price on Backcountry

 Aku Rocket Mid GTX ($220)